 What We Do

-JW Construction is a General Contractor with extensive experience in custom new construction and additions and renovations.
-We are unique in the industry by maintaining an extensive in-house staff that includes Project Management, Design Services, Masonry, Painting, and Master Carpentry.
+JW Construction is a General Contractor with extensive experience in custom new construction, additions and historic renovations.
+We are unique in the industry by maintaining an extensive in-house staff that includes Project Management, Design Services, Masonry, Painting, and Master, In-House Carpentry.
 We realized long ago that having the majority of our trades in-house allows us to manage our projects with great efficiency while providing our clients with the highest quality of workmanship.
 Some of our services include…

 Historical Preservation — We have had the opportunity to work on many of New England’s historic homes, from replicating original custom millwork to restoring un-replaceable character from the 1800s.
 We are confident in the historical building procedure and are fluent in the detailed permitting process.
 We are proud to have received the Cambridge Historical Commission Preservation Award for one of our large historical renovations.

 Green build — As sustainable design continues to grow in popularity in the building industry, we find we are able to broaden our knowledge with each green-build project we encounter.
 From the recycling of tear-down materials to staying abreast of new fixtures that will conserve energy in years to come, we are constantly learning new techniques and possibilities for sustainable design.
 We are honored to have been named “Best Green Builders” in The Luxe List 2019 Modern Luxury edition of

 Carpentry — From framing to custom woodworking, our in-house carpenters are the ones who will build your home.
 Their comprehensive skills and training mean you receive unparalleled quality and craftsmanship.

 Jon introduces himself and the company.
 This meeting is always a learning experience for everyone involved; it is an opportunity for us to learn about your vision for the project as well as for you to learn about us and see if JW Construction is a good fit for you.